CHC43115 Certificate IV in Disability

 Put the care in your career, with a job that makes a difference every day.
 Develop the skills to empower people with disabilities to reach their goals and live their best life.
-Qualified and professional support workers are in demand and there are great opportunities to build a rewarding career.
+As a trainee, you can benefit from extending your on-the-job experience through formal training.
+Our professional staff come to you in the field, allowing you to learn while you earn.

-The full qualification is 14 units of competence: 11 core units and three elective units.
+The full qualification is ten units of competence: seven core units and three elective units.

 Core units:

-- CHCDIS008 Facilitate community participation and social inclusion 60
+- CHCDIS017 Facilitate community participation and social inclusion

-- CHCDIS010 Provide person-centred services to people with disability with complex needs 90
+- CHCDIS019 Provide person-centred services to people with disability with complex needs

 Elective units: